Class A surface

-In automotive design, a class A surface is any of a set of freeform surfaces of high efficiency and quality.
-Although, strictly, it is nothing more than saying the surfaces have curvature and tangency alignment – to ideal aesthetical reflection quality, many people interpret class A surfaces to have G2 (or even G3) curvature continuity to one another (see free form surface modelling).
+In automotive design, a class A surface is a freeform surface of high efficiency and quality, in terms of aesthetical reflectivity.
+Strictly, class A surfaces have curvature and tangency alignment.
+However, many people interpret class A surfaces to have G2 (or even G3) geometric continuity.

 Class A surfacing is done using computer-aided industrial design applications.
 Class A surface modellers are also called "digital sculptors" in the industry.
 Industrial designers develop their design styling through the A-Surface, the physical surface the end user can feel, touch, see etc.

 Application

 A common method of working is to start with a prototype model and produce smooth mathematical Class A surfaces to describe the product's outer body.
 From this the production of tools and inspection of finished parts can be carried out.
 Class A surfacing complements the prototype modelling stage by reducing time and increasing control over design iterations.

 Class A surfaces can be defined as any surface, that has styling intent, that is either seen, touched, or both and mathematically meets the definition for Bézier.